isabella232/OPGFeedbackSDKLite/README.md

 [![License](https://img.shields.io/cocoapods/l/OPGFeedbackSDKLite.svg?style=flat)](http://cocoapods.org/pods/OPGFeedbackSDKLite)
 [![Platform](https://img.shields.io/cocoapods/p/OPGFeedbackSDKLite.svg?style=flat)](http://cocoapods.org/pods/OPGFeedbackSDKLite)

+## Introduction

+The OPGFeedbackSDKLite allows you to build your own research capabilities into mobile applications.
+Built for iOS, you can integrate the OnePoint Global research capability and start getting feedback from your users.
+Using the OnePoint Global Question Editor or Studio you can build custom surveys to suit any need.

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.